 - Location: Lima or Iquitos, Peru

-Language Requirement: Students must be able be able to communicate proficiently in Spanish, i.e. at least advanced-intermediate proficiency in the language.
-Being able to take a basic history in Spanish is not sufficient.
+- Language Requirement: Students must be able to communicate proficiently in Spanish (i.e. at least advanced-intermediate proficiency in the language)

-Students are recommended to stay at youth hostels in the Mira Flores area of Lima, which is a lively tourist district in the capital with many restaurants, stores, cafes, and hotels.
-It is a short commute by mini-bus to IMPACTA’s clinic and research facility.
+Visiting students are recommended to stay in youth hostels or Airbnb apartment in the Miraflores district, which is a lively tourist district in the capital with many restaurants, stores, cafes and hotels.

-Evaluations (only accessible to users with a valid NUID):
+Only accessible to users with a valid NUID.